What is a business plan and why is it important?

 What to consider when creating your business plan

-Before you go ahead with writing a law firm business plan, it’s important to take a step back and reflect on what you want from your practice first.
+Before you start writing a law firm business plan, it’s important to take a step back and reflect on what you want from your practice first.
 For a more specific, meaningful, and ultimately rewarding business plan, consider these three points:

 1. What are your goals?